celluloid/celluloid/README.md

 * Fork this repository on github
 * Make your changes and send me a pull request
 * If I like them I'll merge them
-* If I've accepted a patch, feel free to ask for a commit bit!
+* If I've accepted a patch, feel free to ask for commit access

 License
 -------